 Mark Knight is an actor and playwright living in Philadelphia.
 As well as starring in the cult UK television series, Knightmare, he is formerly a resident actor, teacher and manager at Shakespeare’s Globe Education Department, London.
 He will be appearing at the Cape May Shakespeare Festival this summer in A Midsummer Night’s Dream.

-Richard Sandland is Music Operations Manager at the Royal Shakespeare Company in Stratford-upon-Avon.
-He is also a graduate of the University of London International Programmes.
-See the full interview with him here.
+Richard Sandland is Music Operations Manager at the Royal Shakespeare Company in Stratford-upon-Avon, and a BA English graduate of the University of London by distance learning.